 - Consider further refining the results by identifying suspicious descriptions based on the accounts being posted to

 - Example: “land” or “building” showing up in the description field for a short-term asset account

 - For the exceptions identified, review with management.

 EXPECTED RESULTS: You should definitely find some fun entries in any reasonably sized organization.
 Listen carefully in the discussion.
 You will certainly identify either errors, fraud, or (at least) the next thing you should have a look at!

-Next Time: We’ll continue our discussion on journal entries with some great tests.
+Next Time: We’ll continue our discussion on journal entries with some powerful tests.